-Taking Suboxone and going through the detoxification process is not considered to be treatment for an opioid use disorder.
+Taking Suboxone and undergoing detoxification is not considered a treatment for an opioid use disorder.
 The full treatment begins with detoxification, but it must continue with therapy that keeps your loved one from indulging in his drug of choice forever.
-If you are seeking a Suboxone treatment West Palm Beach for your loved one, you will find it at Allure Detox.
+If you seek a Suboxone treatment in West Palm Beach for your loved one, you will find it at Allure Detox.

 It can be difficult to convince your loved one to enter a treatment facility, but it is very important that he does.
 At Allure Detox, we can offer your loved one dual diagnosis treatment.
 Someone with a dual diagnosis has a substance use disorder as well as a mental health disorder that needs to be treated at the same time.
 If this doesn’t happen, treatment for either condition will not be as effective.

-Because substance use disorders often co-occur with mental health disorders at such a great rate, our Suboxone treatment West Palm Beach will evaluate your loved one for a mental health condition.
-Then, we will develop a treatment plan for the mental health condition and the substance use disorder and treat them at the same time.
-Our professionals have extensive knowledge about the environmental, neural and genetic factors involved with these medical conditions, so they can develop the most appropriate remedies for treating them.
+Because substance use disorders often co-occur with mental health disorders at a great rate, our Suboxone treatment in West Palm Beach will evaluate your loved one for a mental health condition.
+Then, we will develop a treatment plan for the mental health condition and the substance use disorder and treat them simultaneously.
+Our professionals have extensive knowledge about these medical conditions’ environmental, neural, and genetic factors, so they can develop the most appropriate remedies for treating them.

-We will use both medications and behavioral therapies to treat your loved one’s mental health condition and opioid use disorder.
-Some of the behavioral therapies include cognitive behavioral therapy, dialectical behavior therapy and whatever else may seem appropriate.
+We will use medications and behavioral therapies to treat your loved one’s mental health condition and opioid use disorder.
+Some of the behavioral therapies include cognitive behavioral therapy, dialectical behavior therapy, and whatever else may seem appropriate.